 Linkedin, an online platform focused on business and employment, largely owned by Microsoft, is one of the most used websites by job seekers in recent years.
 It allows users to post, build their profile, connect with people, search for job openings, message and play daily games.
 Gen Z, meanwhile, is the fastest growing demographic on Linkedin, contributing to 42% increase in content posted on the website from 2021 to 2023.
-At Parkway Central, junior Shreya Sadhale confirmed this trend on her Linkedin page, especially among juniors and seniors.
+At Parkway Central, junior Shreya Sadhale confirmed this trend on her Linkedin page, especially among juniors and seniors in high school.

 “When I asked to connect with people, there were so many people that I didn’t even know had LinkedIn.
 There were an insane amount of people,” Sadhale said.
 “I think that it is like growing in popularity, especially as we get older, there are more opportunities and more focus on careers.”